San Antonio Drunk Driving Accident Lawyer

 Injured in a Crash Caused by a Drunk Driver in San Antonio?

 If you or a loved one has been injured in a car accident caused by an intoxicated driver, you deserve justice and compensation.
-At Kemmy Law Firm, P.C., our experienced drunk driving accident lawyers in San Antonio are here to help you hold the responsible party accountable.
+At Kemmy Law Firm, P.C., our skilled drunk driving accident lawyers in San Antonio are here to help you hold the responsible party accountable.
 Drunk driving is reckless and entirely preventable—and those who suffer because of it should not have to carry the burden alone.

-Contact us at (830) 264-6297 for a free consultation.
+Contact us at (830) 264-6297 for a free consultation with our San Antonio DUI accident attorney.

 Drunk Driving Laws in Texas